kayac/ecspresso/README.md

   - The latest release version (v2 or later)
 - fujiwara/ecspresso@1.0.0
   - The latest version of v1.x
-- fujiwara/ecspresso@2.0.0
+- fujiwara/ecspresso@2.0.2
   - The latest version of v2.x

-`version-file: path/to/file` installs ecspresso that version written is in the file.
+Orb `fujiwara/ecspresso@2.0.2` supports `version-file: path/to/file` installs ecspresso that version written in the file.
 This version number does not have `v` prefix, For example, `2.0.0`.

 ### GitHub Actions